Roman glass: Glass making

+Ouest Embiez 1, an early 3rd-century shipwreck discovered off the southern coast of France, was carrying (alongside already manufactured glassware) cargo of raw glass blocks of different sizes, totaling around 15 to 18 tonnes, which appears to confirm the export of raw glass from the eastern provinces to some extent.

+This facilitated the trade in the raw colourless or naturally coloured glass which reached secondary glass-working sites across the Roman empire.

+But to date, only eight Roman-era shipwrecks containing raw glass have been identified in the Mediterranean Sea.
+Therefore, out of approximately 470 Roman wrecks dated between the 1st and 4th centuries AD, only about 2% appear to have been involved in the transport of raw glass.
+This comparatively low proportion suggests that long-distance trade in raw glass was somewhat limited and may indicate the additional existence of primary glass production sites in other parts of the empire.
+Reasonable assumptions for primary production in western roman provinces could be made for the sites such as London, or at Hambach Forest supplying the glass production workshops of Cologne - although the theories are disputed, and firm proof is still lacking.
+And as it cannot be ruled out that waste glass could have been remelted on similar sites, it is not always easy to distinguish between workshops of primary raw glass production and waste glass recycling.

 The scarcity of archaeological evidence for Roman glass-making facilities has resulted in the use of chemical compositions as evidence for production models, as the division of production indicates that any variation is related to differences in raw glass making.
-However, the Roman reliance on natron from Wadi El Natrun as a flux, has resulted in a largely homogenous composition in the majority of Roman glasses.
+But the Roman reliance on natron from sites like Wadi El Natrun as a flux, combined with a continuous recycling process, has resulted in a largely homogeneous composition in the majority of Roman glasses.
 Despite the publication of major analyses, comparisons of chemical analyses produced by different analytical methods have only recently been attempted, and although there is some variation in Roman glass compositions, meaningful compositional groups have been difficult to establish for this period.